 - Do you regularly visit your cardiologist and / or other medical professionals concerning your Asymmetric Septal Hypertrophy condition?
 Having regular visits to your medical professional(s) will heavily factor into the decision regarding your life insurance coverage.

 In addition, you will likely need to undergo a medical examination.
 This is usually a regular part of the life insurance underwriting process.
 The exam will consist of meeting with a paramedical professional – either at your home, your place of business, or other convenient location.
-You will typically be asked some health related questions, and will be asked to submit a blood and a urine sample.
+You will typically be asked some health related questions, and will be asked to give samples of your blood and urine.

 It is also possible that the life insurance underwriters will want to review your medical records in order to obtain more information about your health.
 They may wish to obtain these either from your primary care physician, your cardiologist, or both.